Skip to content

 Bodyweight Jump Shot

-Bodyweight exercises are the foundation of my approach to fitness training.
+Bodyweight exercises are the foundation of Muddy Plimsolls’ approach to fitness training.

 I like exploring the natural movements of the body using this low-tech/high-effect combination.